MattHalloran/ReactGraphQLTemplate/README.md

 7. In the "Add arguments" field, enter the path to the .sh script you created in step 3, using Linux-style paths.
 For example: ```/root/Programming/ReactGraphQLTemplate/scripts/listen.sh```
 8. Press `Ok` to save the task

+## TypeScript generation debugging
+Sometimes, generating TypeScript will give a "JavaScript heap out of memory" error.
+This is difficult to debug, so it is important that you try to catch these early.
+One way to debug this is by changing `yarn tsc` to `yarn tsc --generate trace-data`.
+This will create a folder called `trace-data`, which contains a log that you can upload to `about://tracing` on Edge or Chrome.
+See [TypeScript's performance tracing guide](https://github.com/microsoft/TypeScript/wiki/Performance#performance-tracing) for more information.

 ## Email setup
 It is often useful to send and receives emails with the website's address.
 Instructions to set that up can be found [here](/docs/MessengerSetup.txt)